 When God chisels the dead weight out of our lives it can be quite painful.
-In this new high quality, remastered version of their most requested skit, Tommy and Eddie give a very creative look at a typical believer having to go through the process of discipline.
+In this new high quality, remastered version of their most requested skit, Tommy and Eddie give a very creative look at a typical Christian having to go through the process of discipline.

 The writer of Ephesians says “For we are God’s workmanship” (Eph.
 2:10).
 Elsewhere we’re described as a “poem.”
 God views us as being his original masterpiece.